cdapio/cdap/docs/developer-guide/source/tx.rst

 Introduction
 ============
-Codename Tengo provides transactional operations on HBase.
+Tephra provides transactional operations on HBase.
 That is, operations may be committed as part of a single transaction and upon a failure every operation in the transaction the data is rolled back to the state that existed prior to the beginning of the transaction.